Povstalec/StargateJourney/stargate-technology/dhd.md

 ## Crafting

-The DHD also generates by default with each stargate, except the gate in The End.
+The DHD also generates by default with each Stargate, except the Stargate in The End.

 {% minecraft_recipe_crafting item:"sgjourney:classic_dhd" %}
 {% minecraft_recipe_crafting item:"sgjourney:milky_way_dhd" %}